-The Florida black bear, Ursus americanus floridanus, is a subspecies of the American black bear, and is the state's largest land mammal.
+The Florida black bear, Ursus americanus floridanus, is a subspecies of the American black bear.
 Listed by the state as threatened from 1974 to 2012, the subspecies currently lives in seven separated subpopulations throughout Florida, as well as in southern Alabama and southern Georgia.

 Learn more about Florida black bear biology, behavior and habitat needs.